Tomhmagic-Creations/Add-On-Translation/README.md

 ## Acknowledgments

 Thank you for helping make these Add-Ons more accessible!
-Your contributions will help players around the world enjoy Minecraft in their native languages.
+Your contributions will help players around the world enjoy our Add-Ons in their native languages.

 ---